smxi :: script navigation and choices

 - Shows config file keep or update to latest y/n list.

-- For Debian Sid/sidux users: tests for packages to be removed from dist-upgrade then prints those out prior to the actual dist-upgrade running.
+- For Debian Sid users: tests for packages to be removed from dist-upgrade then prints those out prior to the actual dist-upgrade running.
 This can be quite useful to avoid uninstalling your desktop by accident or something.
 If no packages are removed, it will tell you that. aptitude or Debian Testing/Stable users will not see this.

 Also tries to compare packages to be Added to packages to be Removed, and lists any possible matches, to help you determine the best course of action. - After the first upgrade is done, you see these options: